-Having worked in the subtitling and information services market since 1976, Screen Systems has evolved with this ever-changing market.
+Having worked in the subtitling and information services market since 1976, Screen Systems (now part of Broadstream) has evolved with this ever-changing market.
 The last 10 years have seen huge changes, not only in the technology used, but in how content is consumed and the needs of online publishers.

 As more and more content is being consumed via video on social media and YouTube, Screen Systems was seeing an increased demand for subtitling services for smaller organisations, vloggers, companies and individuals, who are producing content, not for television or film, but for an online audience.